Bomba Rice For Sushi: The Perfect Grain For Your Next Rolls

 From a texture perspective, bomba rice has a longer, thicker texture than other varieties.
 This sushi rice style is softer and milder in flavor than medium-grain rice.
 In addition, the starch content in bomba rice creates a sticky consistency that holds sushi ingredients better.

-See also Basmati Rice With Chicken and Vegetables
+See also Mexican Rice With Chicken Bouillon: A Flavorful and Authentic Recipe

 Can I Substitute Another Type Of Rice If I Can’t Find Bomba Rice Or Don’t Want To Use It In My Sushi Recipes?